lordelogos/clientmail.js/README.md

 ## License

-`clientmail` is licensed under the MIT License.
+`client-mail` is licensed under the MIT License.